AndrewRoddy/Gomodoro/README.md

 - [ ] Create settings menu

     - [ ] Add "total time focused" time at bottom of settings

     - [ ] Add ability to reset back to time when last closed
       - Add saving previous time to local storage
       - Should save when it runs the "reopen" thing

     - [ ] Add subtract 15 minutes button
-    - [ ] Remove clicking on circles to hide, move to settings menu

 Build Backend